Tyler-Lacroix/Tyler-Lacroix.github.io/README.md

 </table>

-## Artifact 1: Software Design & Engineering
+## //Artifact 1: Software Design & Engineering

 > The artifact is a recreation of a real world wall in my bedroom, created using C++ OpenGL.
 It was created as the final project for CS330 Computer Graphics and Visualization.
 It was created when I was taking CS330 (in 2024).
 >